56kcloud/Training/DockerCon/logging/log-drivers.md

 ## Next Steps
-For the next step in the tutorial, head over to the [Docker Monitoring](getting-started.md) section
+For the next step in the tutorial, head over to the [Docker Monitoring](../monitoring/stats.md) section.